Judicate of Arborea: Lacon-Gunale dynasty

 Comita's son and successor, Barison II, put Arborea back on good terms with Pisa.
-He married into the Catalan nobility, creating ties to Spain which culminated in Sardinia falling to the Crown of Aragon some centuries later.
+He married into the Aragonese nobility, creating ties to Spain which culminated in Sardinia falling to the Crown of Aragon some centuries later.
 In 1164, Barison paid the Holy Roman Emperor Frederick Barbarossa to have him crowned King of Sardinia, but the emperor revoked that title the next year, though Barison continued to employ it.
 He finally left Pisa for Genoa, but his legacy was civil war.
 His son Peter I and grandson Hugh I finally divided the kingdom by the Treaty of Oristano (1192), but in the end Hugh's line, the House of Cervera (or Bas), succeeded in establishing themselves.

 De Serra-Bas dynasty

-While Peter II, son of Hugh, has been accused by historians of impoverishing his realm of glory, his son Marianus II expanded it substantially, even ruling over a majority of the island.
+While Peter II, son of Hugh, has been accused by historians of impoverishing his realm of glory, his son Marianus II expanded it substantially, even briefly ruling over a majority of the island.
 During the final decades of the 13th century, three other giudicati fell into the hands of either Pisa or Genoa or one of their great families, but Arborea remained independent.

 Hugh II (ruled 1321 – 1336), great-grandson of Marianus II, headed up a faction which favoured James II of Aragon, who had been promised the island by the pope, as overlord.
 He supported the Infante Alfonso in his campaign (1323 – 1324) to conquer the island from Pisa.
 In 1336, Hugh II was succeeded by his son Peter III (died 1345).
-His brother Marianus IV (ruled 1353 – 1375) was the only Sardinian ruler to be known as "the Great."
-He was educated at the Aragonese court (that is in the Crown of Aragon's royal court), but later turned against his cultural allies and led a victorious revolt against the Catalan invaders (Sardinian-Catalan War).
+His brother Marianus IV (ruled 1353 – 1375) was the only Sardinian ruler to be known as "the Great".
+He was educated at the Crown of Aragon's royal court, but later turned against his cultural allies and led a victorious revolt against the aragonese invaders Sardinian–Aragonese war.
 With Marianus IV the great, a period of splendour commenced in the Kingdom of Arborea.
 Oral traditions were codified and new legislation enacted.
 Army and tactics were reformed.
-With the exception of Cagliari, Alghero, and Sassari (then under Brancaleone Doria), Marianus conquered the whole of the island, making Arborea the strongest any kingdom had ever been.
+With the exception of Cagliari, Alghero, and Sassari (then under Brancaleone Doria), Marianus conquered the whole of the island, making Arborea the strongest any of the island's judicates had ever been.